Aeroelastic instability of cantilevered flexible plates in uniform flow: Results

-In Fig.~\ref{fig:criticalU}(b), the aspect ratio has been kept constant ($H^*=1$) by varying by the same factor the plate length and span.
-The measured critical velocity $U^*_{c}$ is compared to the theoretical predictions of the present analysis \cite{Eloy2007} and the 2D model of Kornecki \textit{et al.} \cite{Kornecki76}.
-In the present analysis, the finiteness of the span is taken into account leading to a smaller destabilizing term $\langle [p] \rangle$ in Eq.~(\ref{eq:Euler}) compared to the 2D model and thus a better prediction of the instability threshold.
-Both models allow to predict different instability modes as $M^*$ is increased as illustrated by the different lobes in Fig.~\ref{fig:criticalU}(b).
-If modes are numbered by order of ascending frequencies, the mode two is observed for the smallest mass ratios ($M^*\alt 1.5$).
-This single-neck mode is pictured in Fig.~\ref{fig:modes}(a,b).
-For larger mass ratios ($1.5\alt M^*\alt 5$), the mode three, a double-neck mode, is the first unstable one as illustrated in Fig.~\ref{fig:modes}(c,d).
-Note that the mode one (the mode with the smallest frequency) is never unstable for a clamped-free plate as it is discussed in refs. \cite{Eloy2007,Guo2000}.
-For larger mass ratios ($M^* \agt 5$), one would observe higher order modes (but in such experiments, plates are so thin that gravity makes them twist).
+In figure~\ref{fig:criticalU}(b), the aspect ratio has been kept constant ($H^*=1$) by varying by the same factor the plate length and span.
+The measured critical velocity $U^*_{c}$ is compared to the present theoretical predictions and to the two-dimensional model of \cite{Kornecki76}.
+Experimental data from \cite{Huang95} are also reported even if these experiments have been carried out with plates spanning on the entire tunnel width with a $2\,$mm clearance.
+This experimental setup was expected to model a two-dimensional flow.
+In the present analysis, the finiteness of the span is taken into account leading to a smaller pressure jump $\langle p \rangle$ in (\ref{eq:Euler}) compared to the two-dimensional model and thus a better prediction of the instability threshold.
+The three models permit to predict different instability modes as $M^*$ is increased as illustrated by the different lobes in figure~\ref{fig:criticalU}(b).
+If modes are numbered by order of ascending frequencies, the mode two is observed for the smallest mass ratios ($M^* \lesssim 1.5$).
+This single-neck mode is pictured in figure~\ref{fig:modes}(a,b).
+For larger mass ratios ($1.5 \lesssim M^* \lesssim 5$), the mode three, a double-neck mode, is the first unstable one as illustrated in figure~\ref{fig:modes}(c,d), and for even larger mass ratios ($M^* \gtrsim 5$), one expect to observe higher order modes.
+Note that the mode one (the mode with the smallest frequency) is never unstable for a clamped-free plate and accordingly never observed in the experiments \citep[as discussed in][]{Guo2000}.
 In other words, as $M^*$ increases, the typical mode wavelength $\lambda$ is a smaller fraction of the plate length $L$ and therefore if the aspect ratio is kept constant, $H/\lambda$ increases.
-This span to wavelength ratio has to be large for a 2D theory to be valid and This explain why the difference between the 2D and 3D theoretical approaches reduces as $M^*$ increases in Fig.~\ref{fig:criticalU}(b).
+This span to wavelength ratio has to be large for a two-dimensional theory to be valid and this explain why the difference between the results of the two- and three-dimensional theories reduces as $M^*$ increases in figure~\ref{fig:criticalU}(b).